Frequently asked questions

 Why do I sometimes see findings in the "in progress" comment that disappear from the final review?

 That's the two-pass design working as intended.
-Pass 1 over-reports to maximize recall; Pass 2 re-evaluates each finding, rescinds false positives (typically 30–50%), and writes the final user-facing comments.
+The first pass over-reports to maximize recall; the second pass re-evaluates each finding, drops false positives — often a meaningful share of the first pass's flags — and writes the final user-facing comments.
 Only the survivors are posted as inline threads.

 What files does ADO Pilot skip, and how do I add my own exclusions?